resoluteworks/invirt/docs/docs/framework/quickstart.md

 sidebar_position: 1
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # Quick start

+## Dependencies
-Invirt comes as a set of libraries, discussed throughout this documentation, which can be added incrementally as you expand the areas you want to cover with your application.
+Invirt comes as a set of libraries, discussed later in this documentation, and which can be added incrementally as you expand your application's design.
 Most of the functionality, however, is contained in the core library which can be added as per Gradle example below.

 ```kotlin